 - When guests arrive, minimize gestures that promote close contact.
 For example, don’t shake hands, do elbow bumps, or give hugs.
 Instead wave or give an “air hug” and verbally greet them.

 - Provide masks for guests or ask them to bring their own.

-- Wear masks, especially when less than 6 feet apart from people (indoors or outdoors) and when indoors.
+- Wear a mask if not fully vaccinated, especially when less than 6 feet apart from people (indoors or outdoors) and when indoors.

 - Provide hand sanitizer in addition to clearly marked hand washing areas.

 - Remind guests to wash their hands before serving or eating food.

 - Use single-use hand towels or paper towels for drying hands so guests do not share a towel.

 - Encourage guests to bring their own food and drinks.

 - Make sure everyone uses their own cup and dishes and uses utensils to grab shared foods like chips.